mikics/mikics.github.io/docs/_posts/2022-08-09-PML-in-DOLFINx.markdown

 - Use complex quantities in FEniCSx
 - Setup and solve Maxwell's equations
-- Implement (rectangular) perfectly matched layers
+- Implement perfectly matched layers

 ## Equations, problem definition and implementation